Overview of “system restore did not complete successfully” issue

 rename WindowsApps WindowsApps.old

 3. Reboot your computer and run System Restore.

 [5 solutions] to other System Restore error codes

 The above three are common errors you may see during System Restore.
 You still can see other error codes such as 0x81000203, 0x80070002, 0x800423F3 and so on.

 Reasons causing those errors may be verified.
 There are several reasons which can cause “System Restore did not complete successfully an unspecified error occurred”.

 3. Antivirus or security software changing permission.
 Some security software will promote the corresponding files or registry permission to secure system installation.
 Therefore, you do not have the permission to deal with these files.

 4. System file corruption.

-In any of those cases, you may try one or more of the following steps in no particular order, and see if something helps you.
+In any of those cases, you may try one or more of the following methods in no particular order, and see if something helps you.